cmumford93/National-Dynamics/README.md

 - Keep automation and helper utilities in `scripts/`.

 This layout establishes the foundation for the MVP dashboard and can be expanded as development progresses.

+## Variable Comparison Explorer
+The "Variable Comparison (Beta)" page lets you pick any two numeric indicators from the datasets in `data/` and visualize their relationship.
+After selecting variables, the tool produces a scatter plot with a linear regression line, reports the Pearson correlation coefficient, highlights the largest residual outliers, and auto-generates a short summary describing the strength and direction of the correlation over the available years.